P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Dollars (Price, Cost)

-Here are a few (broad and approximate) general estimates.
-Remember that you might need more than one of these!
+Here are a couple (worldwide and approximate) estimates.
+Keep in mind that you might require multiple of these!

 • Spark plugs – $100